The Chemical Engineering Bachelor Degree is accredited by the Engineering Accreditation Commission of ABET

 The following objectives have been established by the program faculty in conjunction with our students and advisors from industry.
 They describe the characteristics and expected accomplishments of our future alumni.

-1. Our graduates will be engaged in careers covering the spectrum of fields, which require a command of the principles of Chemical Engineering, or in pursuit of/completed post graduate degrees in fields, such as engineering, the sciences, business, law, or medicine.
+1. Our graduates will be engaged in academia, national labs and industry that cover a spectrum of fields, which require a command of the principles of Chemical Engineering, or in pursuit of/completed post graduate degrees in fields, such as engineering, the sciences, business, law, or medicine.

 2. Our graduates will be active in the professional community by participating in professional societies, obtaining licensure, and other related activities.

 Graduates of the NMT Chemical Engineering Department will have:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.